HISTORY OF HEDY LAMARR: TECHNOLOGY INVENTOR

 In the Mel Brooks Western movie Blazing Saddles, the villain played by Harvey Korman is named Hedley Lamarr.
 Mel Brooks, as Governor Lepetomane, assures him:

 “What are you worried about?
 This is 1874.
 You’ll be able to sue her.”

-It was a great running joke, but it backfired: she sued Warner Brothers for $10 million for using her name without permission in the movie.
+It was a great running joke throughout the film, but it backfired: Miss Lamarr sued Warner Brothers for $10 million for using her name without permission in the movie.
 It was settled quietly out of court.